 NOTE: Structured imports work with any Indicator, including custom Indicators, that takes a single value and is marked as parsable.
 Note that any multivalue Indicator type is automatically marked as non-parsable.
 The only exception is the File Indicator, although only one value gets parsed out in the structured import.

-- The Import Indicator screen will appear (Figure 3).
+- The Import Indicator screen will be displayed (Figure 3).

-- Click the STRUCTURED tab, and the Import Indicators - Structured screen will appear (Figure 4).
+- Click the STRUCTURED button, and the Import Indicators - Structured screen will be displayed with the Import tab selected (Figure 4).

 - Click the Owner dropdown menu, and select an owner (Organization, Community, or Source) into which the Indicators will be imported.
 The default Delimiter for the imported file is a comma.
 To change the delimiter, click in the box, delete the comma, and enter a new value.

-- To ensure the CSV file is formatted properly, click the Question Mark button on the right-hand side of the screen, and the Import Help window will appear, explaining the proper file format (Figure 5).
+- To ensure the CSV file is formatted properly, click the icon on the right-hand side of the screen, and the Import Help window will appear, explaining the proper file format (Figure 5).
 Click the CLOSE button to return to the Import Indicators - Structured screen.

 NOTE: Set Indicator Status by creating an Active column in the CSV file.
 Each Indicator will be imported with its own individual status as indicated by the value provided in the Active column for that Indicator.
 Possible values for data in the Active column are 0 or false (sets Indicator Status to inactive; applies to both new Indicators and existing Indicators), 1 or true (sets Indicator Status to active; applies to both new Indicators and existing Indicators), and blank (no value provided; sets Indicator Status to active for new Indicators and leaves Indicator Status unchanged for existing Indicators).
 If no column for Indicator Status is provided, then all new Indicators will be imported as active, while the status for all existing Indicators will be left unchanged.

-NOTE: The Reason column will display a message stating that the Indicator is invalid because it is contained on a System-wide, Organization-specific, Community-specific, or Source-specific Exclusion list.
+- Click the VIEW button next to the Invalid Indicators section, and a table listing the invalid Indicators will be displayed (Figure 9).
+The Reason column in the table displays a message stating that the Indicator is invalid because it is contained on a System-wide, Organization-specific, Community-specific, or Source-specific Exclusion list.